Silicone Solutions for Advanced PCB Systems Assembly

 - Silicones engineered to be thermally conductive have thermal management

 capabilities that minimize heat build-up.

 - Silicones can provide the optical clarity and light

 transmittance required for many advanced photonic and LED

 - Silicones offer the adhesion, flexibility, and resilience required to

-stress caused by impact and vibration.
+caused by impact and vibration.

 - Silicones resist heat and cold, thermal shock, oxidation, moisture,

 chemicals, and ultraviolet radiation.
 This enables them to perform reliably

 under harsh conditions.